mcalla314/tkintertoy/docs/tutorial.rst

 A very useful technique is to create a widget which is dependent on the contents of another widget.
 The code below shows a combobox which is dependent on a radio button row.
-The trick is to create a combobox widget and then create a *callback* function which looks at the contents of the radio button row and then sets the values attribute of the combo widget.
+The trick is to create a combobox widget and then create a *callback* function which looks at the contents of the radio button row and then sets the item list attribute of the combo widget.
 Again, we will avoid an object-oriented approach in order not to confuse the early script writer.
 However, you will see later that an object-oriented approach will eliminate some strange looking code.